Physics 212, 2019: Syllabus

 Pre-requisites: two semesters of calculus and PHYS 151, or instructor consent.
 I do not require prior computing experience.

 This class differs from most other classes in that we will use mathematical modeling and computer simulations as a language that glues students from very diverse backgrounds.
 Thus we will be spending many of our class hours programming in Python in class.
-It is thus essential to have a laptop or a desktop computer access.
+It is thus essential to have a laptop access in class and for homework".
 You will be working in groups of 3-4 students, depending on the eventual class enrollment (up to 10 groups in the class), and everyone is required to have laptops and a working Anaconda distribution.

 I request a lot from my students, but also provide them with all the necessary resources to succeed in the class.
 As a result, students will work hard, but will likely learn more than in a typical class.
 In practice, this philosophy is implemented as follows.

-- The core of the class are the labs, conducted by the Lab TA, where you will be solving larger coding/modeling projects, one project per module, as well as gaining even more experience with Python.
+- A core of the class are the labs, conducted by the TAs, where you will be solving larger coding/modeling projects, one project per module, as well as gaining even more experience with Python.
 The projects will start simple, but will become more complex towards the end of the class.

 - The last class period of each module will end with a 20-30 min quiz, which will test your comprehension of the material in the module.
 Barring extraordinary circumstances discussed with me ahead of the quiz class, there will be no makeup quizzes.
 One worst (or missing) quiz grade will be dropped.

 - You will need to submit a report on projects for each module for grading.
 This will be due by the end of the weekend following end of the module.
 While you can do the programming / model development work collectively with other students in your group, the quizzes and the reports are individual.
-The reports should be submitted to me by email, as PDF files attachments.
-The Subject line of the email should read exactly: PHYS/BIOL212, MODULE X REPORT (where X is to be replaced by the module number).
-The name of the attachment should be exactly LastName,FirstName,ModuleX.pdf, where you should replace the Last Name, the First Name, and the X with your names and the Module number, respectively.
-The email will be sorted by an automated program, and your submissions will be missed and receive a grade of zero unless formatted appropriately.
+The reports will need to be done using Jupyter Notebooks, and you will submit the notebooks to me via Canvas.
+Don't worry if you do not know what Jupyter notebook is; we will study this in class.
 Submissions are due by 9 am on Monday on the weeks indicated in the syllabus.
 I will accept one late submission (up to 48 hours) per student over the course of the semester.
-Submissions late by more than 48 hours, or more than one late submission will receive a grade of zero, unless an extension has been requested and granted not later than Friday before the deadline, or there is a documented last-minute emergency.
+Submissions late by more than 48 hours, or more than one late submission will not be graded and will receive a grade of zero, unless an extension has been requested and granted not later than Friday before the deadline, or there is a documented last-minute emergency.

 - Header: your name, report title, names of other group members.

-- Analysis of the problem: Using Scientific American level language, describe the problem you are solving.
-Focus on objectives of the study, on what the result of your simulation will be.
+- Short analysis of the problem: Using Scientific American level language, provide a short (few sentences) description of the problem you are solving.
+Focus on objectives of the study, on what the result of your simulations / analysis will be.

-- Model design: Explain how you translate a problem into a computational model and why.
+- Model design: Explain in one paragraph or so how you translate a problem into a computational model.
 Explain your assumptions and why you made them.
 Define every symbol you use.
-(Use Equation Editor or other software to type equations if needed.)
-Use figures to illustrate a model and label the diagram of relations among variables.
+Use figures (import them into Jupyter) to illustrate the model and label the diagram of relations among variables.

-- Results, verification, and conclusion: Include results (typically numerical values or graphs; importantly, all figures should have titles, axes labels, legends, etc.) of your solution.
+- Results, verification, and conclusion or discussion: Include results (typically numerical values or graphs; importantly, all figures should have titles, axes labels, legends, etc.) of your solution.
 Explain how you have convinced yourself that the results are valid (that is, how you verified the code).
 Interpret and explain your results.
 Explain what, if anything, should have been done differently.

 - There will be no graded homework sets.
-However, solving the projects will require substantial work at home / in the lab.
+However, doing the projects will require substantial work at home / in the lab.

 - Office hours